liammkellly/tenhou-tiles/README.md

 ## Disclaimer

 This is provided as-is.
-I'm not a professionnal programmer so it might very well not work for you.
-If it does, all the best, otherwise sorry but it is what it is.
+It's relatively hacky so it might break, although it has worked well so far.
+If it continues, all the best, otherwise sorry but it is what it is.
 You're very welcome to re-use and fix.

 ## License